techmakerai/Google-Gemini-Powered-Real-Time-Translator/README.md

 # Google-Gemini-Powered-Real-Time-Language-Translator
-This repasitory contains a Python program that can call Google Gemini to translate one languae to another in real time.
+This repository contains a Python program that can call Google Gemini to translate one language to another in real time.